johnwarden/jonathanwarden.com/content/language-design/functional-equality/index.md

 ### Functional v.
 Ideal Equality

-In many cases, the logic of a program depends on the mathematical, or *ideal*, values, and not the specific types or precisions used to represent them.
-In these cases, programmers want an equality test such that `2 + 2 == 4.0` evaluates to true.
+In many cases, the logic of a program depends on the mathematical, or *ideal*, values, and not the specific types used to represent them.
+In these cases, programmers want an equality test such that `2 + 2 == 4.0` to evaluate to true.
 I call this type of equality test **ideal equality**.

 But in other cases, what matters is whether the two values are, for all intents and purposes, **exchangeable** in code: you can replace one value with the other in your program and get the exact same behavior.
 This requires **functional equality**.

-Many bugs and much confusion stems from the fact that two functionally different values can be different **representations** of the same **ideal value**: the same point on the number line, the same moment in time, etc. So when comparing two values for equality, it is important to ask, *what do you mean by "equal"?*
+Many bugs and much confusion stems from confounding these two concepts, and failing to recognize that two functionally different values can **represent** the same **ideal value**: the same point on the number line, the same moment in time, etc. So when comparing two values for equality, it is important to ask, *what do you mean by "equal"?*

+I call the need for two different types of equality tests, stemming from the use of different representations of the same ideal value, **the representation problem**.

 ## Values are Representations